jkutner/asterism/README.md

 This will get all the necessary dependencies for building and running Asterism.

-Next, build the Asterism gem.
-Instructions on this will becoming shortly.
+Next, build the Asterism gem and install it:

+    rake gem
+    gem install pkg/asterism-0.1.gem

 Version
 -------